Introducing App Tracking Protection for Android: The easiest way to block most trackers lurking in your apps

 DuckDuckGo App Tracking Protection for Android.
 BETA

-App Tracking Protection for Android is free and blocks trackers it identifies in other apps from third-party companies (those different from the company that owns each app).
+App Tracking Protection for Android is free and blocks most trackers it identifies in other apps from third-party companies (those different from the company that owns each app).
 It is now built right into the DuckDuckGo Android app.

 How does it work?

-After enabling App Tracking Protection, the DuckDuckGo app will detect when your Android apps are about to send data to third-party tracking companies found in our app tracker dataset, and block those requests.
+After enabling App Tracking Protection, the DuckDuckGo app will detect when your Android apps are about to send data to third-party tracking companies found in our app tracker dataset, and block most of those requests.
 You can enjoy your apps as you normally would and App Tracking Protection will run in the background and continue to block the detected trackers throughout your apps, even while you sleep.
 We are continually working to identify and protect against new trackers, so you can rest easy knowing you’re getting the most up-to-date protection.

 App Tracking Protection is not a virtual private network (VPN), though your device will recognize it as one.
 This is because App Tracking Protection uses a local “VPN connection” which means that it works its magic right on your smartphone.
 However, App Tracking Protection is different from VPNs because it never routes app data through an external server.